 The UEFA EURO 2020 app will be your trusted companion on your tournament journey, whether you’re a ticket holder or simply want to join the UEFA Festival action.
 You will receive all the updates on matchdays and what’s on in the city, plus personalised tips, a journey planner, walking routes and much more.

 1. Make sure your passport is valid for at least six months from the date of travel.
-Check if you need a visa for Dublin.
+Check if you need a visa for Munich.

-2. EU residents enjoy free mobile roaming in the Republic of Ireland.
+2. EU residents enjoy free roaming in Germany.
 Fans from elsewhere should check charges with their service provider.
-You’ll be able to connect to free Wi-Fi across the city in pubs, restaurants and museums.
+Free Wi-Fi is common in public areas, cafés, restaurants and the stadium.
 In case of an emergency you can dial 112, the European emergency number, free of charge from any UEFA EURO 2020 host city.